andres-fr/realtime-pose-estimation/assets/explorations.md

 Since the attention has much more fpos than fneg, we go back to the multiplication schema.
 The network seems to be lacking a lot of spatial resolution and details, so we scale up the stem (after mult. by attention) and we concat the img before feeding the keypoint detector.

+Training interrupted after 7 epochs (2h) for non-related reasons.
+Very steep improvement in detection loss from 0.7 to 0.2, but still no visible keypoints in the output.

+### May 20

+Last run was promising, so resumed BUT replaced the concatenated img with the LAB color space version.
+Everything else identical.
+Result: Attention train loss maintained, but eval attention got visibly better. so training longer after convergence helped.
+Detection converged at 0.2.
+Problem: all detection maps seem equal!
+No traces of proper heatmaps.

+##### 20_May_2020_15:05:54.922:
+* Concat the img also before the attention "top" layer, to try to achieve more precise segmentations, crf-like.
+Also reduce capacity of attention part (eliminated the 5th stride), we need it more in detection.
+* Maybe S-E is hurting detection?
+Added an extra CAM, and duplicated channels for SE and HDC bottlenecks.
+* Reduced capacity of attention pipeline and inplanes to 100.
+Reduced batch size from 10 to 8.
+* Detection CAMs now perform progressive refinement (i.e. progressive residual connections).
+* Detection maps stay at 1/2 spatial res, aren't downscaled at 1/4 anymore.
+* Learning rate peaks increase by 3% now
+*Training from scratch: after 8h everything converged: attention loss got to 1.07 (last best was 1.06).
+Detection converged to 0.175 (last best was 0.2).
+Attention maps look OK, detection bad: all maps look the same!

+Overall happy : the mid stem and attention got notably reduced and still performed. detection still has to be fixed.

+##### ???
+* The att/20 line helps at the beginning, but now that we are using pretrained, removing it worked out well, and **could help to use the capacity of the model better**.
+At this point may be late though (dead cells), so did the following:
+  * Replaced att/20 by a function of the number of steps: att / (1 + 19*e^(-lambda*x)) which will smoothly go from 1/20 to 1/1.
+Training from scratch, found out that lambda=0.003 is stable, but lower may help regularize better (we go for 0.001).
+Maps also look crisper.

+* In hope that the new 1/20 policy helps the attention module use its capacity better, we reduce the planes from 100 to 80.
+* Also, we cat the alt image right after the stem, so the attention CAMs also read it directly.

+* In a similar fashion but in the detector, isolated the cause for all heatmaps being equal: WITH the `det = det/20` all looks equal, removing it, lots of saturation (but also differences).
+Removed the line with the hope that SGD deals with the saturation.

+Trying to fix detection without losing attention:
+  * Set `background_factor` from 0.5 to 1 and DET_POS_WEIGHT from 7 to 100.
+Increased train stddev from 5 to 7.
+  * TB detection logger now gets sigmoid instead of normalized maps, to match the optimizer.
+  * The attention is used to multiply the cat(stem, alt) maps.
+Parallel to that, an MLP processes the alt img and generates also ``inplanes`` channels.
+Both are concatenated and passed to the detection CAMs.

+IDEA NEXT:

+The detector seems to lack a lot of context.
+It focuses on very local feats.
+Use intermediate supervision instead of prog residual?
+Make a parallel hi-res stem that gets residuals from the other?

 ## Rationale